rbrooks6/esgf-build/README.md

     ``` shell
     Users/username123/repositories
     ```
-5. After the repositories update a menu of repos to build will be listed.
+5. After the repositories update, then a menu of repos to build will be listed.
-    * Select from the menu by listing the number of the repos to be built.
+    * Type the index of the repo as shown in the menu into the terminal to select a repo.
+To select multiple repos, separate the indexes by commas.
     * Example:
     ``` shell
     0, 3, 4
     ```
-    * or Hit [ENTER] to select all
+    * Type nothing and hit [ENTER] to select all repos.
-6. Old tarballs will be purged where applicable, and new tarballs will attempt to build.
+6. The build process will begin and old tarballs will be purged where applicable, then new tarballs will attempt to build.
 If successful, "BUILD SUCCESSFUL" will print.
-7. If the script information is different than the default, enter script info to be used to update node.
+7. Update the script info if it is different than the default shown.
 8. Local mirror directory will be created if it does not already exist, and tarballs will be extracted to it.

 COMING SOON